Fluoride

 Per current guidelines, “ideally” fluoridated drinking water contains from 0.7 to 1.4 parts per million (ppm) fluoride ion, depending upon how arid the climate and how much water people need to drink in order to keep their body hydrated.
 People in drier climates drink more water, and therefore need less fluoride in the water.
 Fluoride toothpastes typically contain about 1,500 ppm fluoride, while topically applied fluoride from the dentist has about 15,000 ppm.
 Prescription strength fluoride gels and toothpastes contain about 5,000 ppm fluoride.

-Permanent (adult) tooth development begins during fetal gestation, with the six-year molars and incisor tooth crowns nearly fully formed at birth (even though those teeth do not begin to move into the mouth for another five to seven years on average).
+Permanent tooth development begins during fetal gestation, with the six-year molars and incisor tooth crowns nearly fully formed at birth (even though those teeth do not begin to move into the mouth for another five to seven years on average).
 The development of tooth enamel continues until the adolescent years, when the third molar (“wisdom tooth”) crowns near developmental completion.
 In some patients, third molar formation is apparent on head radiographs (panoramic and cephalometric) as early as age 8 or 9.
 In some, however, they are not noted until the teen-age years.
 If the wisdom teeth are to be retained (not removed), they should benefit from fluoridation through the completion of development, at least into the middle teen-age years on average.

-In January 2011, the US Department of Health and Human Services (HHS) proposed that the recommended level of fluoride in drinking water be adjusted to the lowest end of the current range (0.7mg/L), in order to continue offering caries protection on a public health level, while reducing the likelihood of fluorosis.
+In January 2011, the US Department of Health and Human Services (HHS) proposed that the recommended level of fluoride in drinking water be adjusted to the lowest end of the current range (0.7mg/L), in order to continue offering dental caries (cavities/tooth decay) protection on a public health level, while reducing the likelihood of fluorosis.

 Author: Thomas J. Greany, D.D.S. / Editor: Ken Lambrecht

-This page was last updated on June 19, 2015.
+This page was last updated on May 17, 2023.